prarora98/My-Kolkata-Map/README.md

 Clone or download the starter repository
 ## Dependencies
+1. install all project dependencies with `npm install`

-1. Install the following dependencies npm install axios --save
+2. Then install the following dependencies

+  npm install axios --save

   npm install react-burger-menu --save

   npm install escape-string-regexp --save

-2.Then install all project dependencies with `npm install`

 3.Now start the development server with `npm start`

 ## For offline first